solana-mobile/solana-mobile-doc-site/docs/android-native/setup.md

 ## Solana Mobile Kotlin Compose Scaffold

-The quickest way to start developing on Kotlin is to build off of the [Kotlin Jetpack Compose Scaffold](https://github.com/solana-mobile/solana-kotlin-compose-scaffold) example.
+The quickest way to start developing on Kotlin is to build off of the [Solana Jetpack Compose Scaffold](https://github.com/solana-mobile/solana-kotlin-compose-scaffold) example.

 The scaffold is a basic Solana Android app built with [Jetpack Compose](https://developer.android.com/jetpack/compose) and Material 3 components.